allebone/help.omni.af.mil/docs/PEX/Ops.md

       1. Allows the user to retrieve all Weapons Delivery Reports for audit of inventory and scoring.
 The following list is designed to step the user through the Weapons Module Auditing Process.
            1. Navigate to: Ops, Weapons, Training, Audit.
            2. Create and/or Select a Personnel Filter based on the individuals who have submitted weapons reports.
-           3. Find Weapon Delivery Reports; “Filter By:
+           3. Find Weapon Delivery Reports; “Filter By":
-           4. ”Squadron"
+           4. Squadron
            5. Competition Event \(Optional\)
            6. Show \(Reports\)
            7. Start Date and End Date \(Date Range\)